ueberauth/oauth2/README.md

 ## Debug mode

-Some times its handy to see what's coming back from the response when getting a token.
+Sometimes it's handy to see what's coming back from the response when getting a token.
 You can configure OAuth2 to output the response like so:

 ```elixir